 Why aren’t all of your products made with real, simple or natural ingredients yet?Some of our classic Maple Leaf products have more complex flavour profiles and it can take a much longer time for us to match that flavour using only real, simple or natural ingredients.
 It is important to us to make them with real, simple, or natural ingredients without affecting taste.
-By the end of 2018, all Maple Leaf branded products (including Canned Meats and Big Stick bologna) will be made with only real, simple or natural ingredients.
+By the end of 2018, all Maple Leaf branded products will be made with only real, simple or natural ingredients.

 Are your new products more healthy?
 Less processed?
 Better for me and my family?Our goal is to make our food with only real, simple or natural ingredients, while still delivering the classic Maple Leaf taste.
 We still produce our products as we have always done, but we have removed all artificial flavours, preservatives, colours and sweeteners.
 The only ingredients left are real, simple or natural ingredients you can pronounce.